BioSchemas/bioschemas.github.io/_tutorials/howto_check_deploy.md

     name: "Alasdair Gray"
     "@id": https://bioschemas.org/people/AlasdairGray
     url: https://bioschemas.org/people/AlasdairGray
-  description: "Check that your markup is deployed on your site and retrievable through common tools."
+  description: "This guide will show you how to check your deployed markup, both locally and what is retrieved by external services."
   keywords: "schemaorg, JSON-LD"
   license: CC-BY 4.0
   version: 1.0
 ---

-# How to check deployed Bioschemas markup?

-> This guide will show you how to check your deployed markup, both locally and what is retrieved by external services.

-***
-&#9664; Previous tutorial: [Adding schema.org to a GitHub Pages site](./howto_add_github) | Next tutorial: None &#9654;

-***

 ## Using a browser to check your deployment